rdey/apidocs/README.md

 ## Step 1: Copy the HTML Code

 First, copy the HTML code provided below.
 You can paste this code into your website or web application where you want the widget to appear.
+Note!
+You will receive {YOUR_COMPANY_SLUG} from us, and you'll need to insert it into the code.

 ```html
 <div style="display: flex;